davidrey123/DNDP-duality/README.md

 ## Usage for solving the Lagrangian dual:
 1. define the Lagrangian dual function (or its opposite) as a convex function **f(x)** by implementing *Oracle* and the main function *oracle(x)* which returns **(f(x),s,y):** the value at **x**, a subgradient at **x**, and an optimal solution of the lagrangian subproblem.
-Example: *DNDPOracle* in *lagsodndp.py* implements the dual function of SO-DNDP when dualizing the big-M linearization of the indicator constraint
+Example 1: *DNDPOracle* in *dual-indicator.py* implements the dual function of SO-DNDP when dualizing the big-M linearization of the indicator constraints
+Example 2: *DualFlowOracle* in *dual-flowcoupling.py* implements the dual function of SO-DNDP when dualizing the flow coupling constraints
 2. select an oracle-based solver for minimizing the convex function (in the dual space) as an implementation of *CvxSolver* in *cvxsolver.py*: *SubGradient*, *ProximalBundle*
 3. run *CvxSolver.solve(x0)* from the initial dual candidate **x0**